 We consider the shift structure separately for each day, so there is no connection between the shifts of different days.
 Recall, that we roster the staff after the shifts have been generated for each day.
 This is why we must create as versatile shifts as possible to insure that the rostering of the staff can be completed.
-We have to ensure that the resulting set of shifts can be carried out by the employees, i.e. each shift can be assigned to an employee s.t. all shifts are assigned to someone and no employee is assigned to multiple shifts.
+For each day, the goal is to maximize the number of shifts employees are able to execute.
+We have to ensure that